AIS Receiver - SARCNET

 1. Make a backup copy of the RPi SD Card using Win32diskimager.

-2. Check the operation of the AIS Receiver on a regular basis by monitoring it (as above).
+2. Check the operation of the AIS Receiver on a regular basis by monitoring it (as shown above).

 3. Check your AIS Servers.
 Some provide useful AIS Receiver station statistics and on-line maps.